 \subsection{Yearly Household Income}

 In order to meaningfully capture household income in a set of countries with wildly varying average incomes, we created logarithmic bins\footnote{We rounded the logarithmically spaced numbers for better readability in the answer options.} for the response options.
-The question asked workers to report an estimate of their annual disposable household income (i.e. after taxes) in US dollars.
+The question asked workers to report an estimate of their annual disposable household income (i.e., after taxes) in US dollars.
 Figure~\ref{fig:household_income} shows the household income distribution for each country.

-Workers from Venezuela, while classified as an ``upper middle income'' country by the World Bank, reported by far the lowest annual household income.
-This supports our decision to not include Venezuela in any of the income groups.
-Apart from Venezuela, the reported income distributions are largely consistent with the World Bank classification of the countries, with the United States, Spain and Germany reporting higher incomes (despite the smaller reported household size) and India, Indonesia and the Philippines reporting lower incomes.
-Unsurprisingly, data from mturk tracker\footnote{\url{http://demographics.mturk-tracker.com/##/householdIncome/all}} shows that on \amt, Indian workers also tend to report lower household incomes then workers from the United States.
+While Venezuela was classified as an ``upper middle income'' country by the World Bank during the time of data collection \cite{WorldBankClassification}, workers from Venezuela reported by far the lowest annual household income.
+Apart from Venezuela, the reported income distributions are largely consistent with the World Bank classification of the countries, with the United States, Spain, and Germany reporting higher incomes (despite the smaller reported household size) and India, Indonesia, and the Philippines reporting lower incomes.
+Unsurprisingly, data from mturk tracker\footnote{\url{http://demographics.mturk-tracker.com/\#/householdIncome/all}} shows that on \amt, Indian workers also tend to report lower household incomes than workers from the United States.

-While the proportion of workers reporting an annual income below US\$ 3,000 was much higher in low income countries than in high income countries, a significant proportion of workers in high income countries also reported a yearly house income of less than US\$ 3,000.
+While the proportion of workers reporting an annual income below US\$ 3,000 was much higher in low income countries than in high income countries, a significant proportion of workers in high income countries also reported a yearly household income of less than US\$ 3,000.
 There might be several explanations for this, such as students living on student loans, unemployed workers living off their savings, or workers on welfare benefits who do not consider the benefits as ``income.''

 Figure~\ref{fig:household_income_js} shows the differences between the household income distributions.
 The largest differences in household income were generally found between the countries in the low income group (and Venezuela) and the countries in the high income group, with the largest difference being between the USA and Venezuela.